O'Higgins F.C.: Rivalries

 O'Higgins doesn't have a defined classic rival, but it has strong football rivalries with its neighbours in Santiago, Talca and Curicó.
 Colo-Colo, Universidad de Chile and Universidad Católica are the teams with which it shares a good rivalry due to the proximity between Rancagua and Santiago, in addition to the popularity of the Santiago teams, which extends to the city of Rancagua as well.

 In recent years, it has also maintained a strong rivalry with its nearby Curicó Unido, due to some extra-football conflicts between its supporters (linked to the Tomé Tragedy), becoming notorious for the clashes in the national tournament and the proximity between the cities of Rancagua and Curicó.
 The club also has a strong rivalry with Rangers de Talca, being the closest professional team in the southern direction of Chile.

 Friendships

 Huachipato

-The relationship between Huachipato and O'Higgins de Rancagua is a touching example of how football can bring people together in difficult times.
-This friendship was strengthened after the tragic loss of sixteen O'Higgins' fans in an accident in Tomé, after a Campeonato Nacional match in 2013.
+The relationship between Huachipato and O'Higgins de Rancagua was strengthened following the deaths of sixteen O'Higgins supporters in a traffic accident in Tomé after a Campeonato Nacional match in 2013.
+The event contributed to closer ties between supporters and members of the two clubs.

 Both clubs, united by grief, have organized various tributes and displays of solidarity.
 From shirt exchanges to minutes of silence in stadiums, Huachipato and O'Higgins have shown that sporting rivalry can give way to a deep human connection.